shoganhennessy/Econ_text_data/Blog_post_exploration/1_NBER_working_papers.md

 researchers would only have the chance to read colleague manuscripts in person or at conferences.
 Today we can take a phone from our pockets, google something like ‘NBER working paper on economics publishing’ and read cutting edge research before it is even published.
-I will make a note to count the number of working papers from all sources with the next data source, to measure rise in internet listing of working papers in general.

 The papers are sorted in to subjects areas, the [NBER research area programmes](https://www.nber.org/programs/) (the graph below only shows top 10 areas).
-Note: papers can be cross registered to multiple areas, and are more likely to be so for recent years.
+Note, however, that papers can be cross registered to multiple areas, and are more likely to be so for recent years.

 <img src="1_NBER_working_papers_files/figure-gfm/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />